mika-f/uMCP/README.md

 - **Safety**: uMCP does not allow the AI ​​to execute arbitrary code, and any and all operations can only be performed through pre-authorized operations.
 - **Extensible**: uMCP is designed to be easily extensible, allowing you to add your own custom commands and operations via `McpServerToolType` and `McpServerTool` attribute.
+  - You can find examples in the `Assets/NatsunekoLaboratory/VMCP` directory.

 ## How it works (What is different from other MCP implementations)